 The Folger Shakespeare Library welcomes researchers (or, as we call them, readers) from across the United States and around the world.
-To apply for reading privileges, please determine whether you qualify as a regular or a special-permission reader and submit your application materials as instructed.
+To apply for reading privileges, please determine whether you qualify as a regular or a special-permission reader and submit your application through the registration interface.
 All applicants must show a current institutional or government-issued photo I.D. on arrival.

 Regular reader cards are for academics, librarians, curators, and Folger docents.

 These people are eligible for a regular reader card:

 - Full-time faculty from colleges and universities who are working in a field supported by Folger collections.